wdporter/i-am-that-vuepress/43-ignorance-can-be-recognised-not-jnana/readme.md

 By what is the <span data-tippy-content="The knower, especially of the higher knowledge derived from meditation; “closely related to the knowledge of Brahman”. (<em>jna</em>, to know; <em>jnani</em>, the knower.)">jnani</span> recognised?

 **M:**&ensp;There are no distinctive marks of <span data-tippy-content="The knower, especially of the higher knowledge derived from meditation; “closely related to the knowledge of Brahman”. (<em>jna</em>, to know; <em>jnani</em>, the knower.)">jnana</span>.
-Only ignoreänce can be recognised, not *jnana*.
+Only ignorance can be recognised, not *jnana*.
 Nor does a *jnani* claim to be something special.
 All those who proclaim their own greatness and uniqueness are not *jnani*s.
-They are mistakeïng some unusual development for realisation.
+They are mistakeing some unusual development for realisation.
 T he *jnani* shows no tendency to proclaim himself to be a *jnani*.
 He considers himself to be perfectly normal, true to his real nature.
-Proclaiming oneself to be an omnipotent, omniscient and omnipotent deity is a clear sign of ignoreänce.
+Proclaiming oneself to be an omnipotent, omniscient and omnipotent deity is a clear sign of ignorance.

-**Q:**&ensp;Can the *jnani* convey his experiënce to the ignorant?
+**Q:**&ensp;Can the *jnani* convey his experience to the ignorant?
 Can *jnana* be transmitted from one man to another?

 **M:**&ensp;Yes, it can.
-The words of a *jnani* have the power of dispelling ignoreänce and darkness in the mind.
+The words of a *jnani* have the power of dispelling ignorance and darkness in the mind.
 It is not the words that matter, but the power behind them.

 **Q:**&ensp;What is that power?

-**M:**&ensp;The power of conviction, based on personal realisation, on one’s own direct experiënce.
+**M:**&ensp;The power of conviction, based on personal realisation, on one’s own direct experience.

 **Q:**&ensp;Some realised people say that knowledge must be won, not got.
 Another can only teach, but the learning is one’s own.